Founder & Visionary, Seeds to Inspire Foundation

 she / her / ella

-Jacque Salomon was born and raised on the ancestral lands of the Lenape people commonly known as Manhattan, New York.
-She now resides on the ancestral land of the Akimel O’odham and Piipaash people referred to as Phoenix, AZ where she co-founded Seeds To Inspire Foundation 501(c)(3).
+Jacque Salomon was born and raised on the ancestral lands of the Lenape people (Manhattan, NY) and lives on the home of the Akimel O’odham and Piipaash people (Phoenix, AZ) where she co-founded Seeds to Inspire Foundation 501(c)(3).

-Jacque is an ACLM HEAL Initiative Committee Member, a Collaborator Member to JIVINITI Coalition, Supporter of Project Gaia, Collaborator/Supporter to Let Our Ancestors Rest Campaign, Founding Board Member of SimpleVeg, Board Member for Eat for the Earth 501(c)(3), Former Pod Advisory Committee Member for PlantPure Communities and proud Community Liaison to Stand Up ASU student club.
-She shares her work and healing journey through her speaking and supports individuals as a Spiritual Life Coach.
+Jacque is an American College of Lifestyle Medicine (ACLM) Health Equity Achieved through Lifestyle Medicine (HEAL) Initiative Committee Member, collaborator/supporter to Let Our Ancestors Rest Campaign, Founding Board Member of SimpleVeg, Board Member for Eat for the Earth 501(c)(3), former Pod Advisory Committee Member for PlantPure Communities and proud former Community Liaison to Stand Up ASU student club.
+She shares her work and healing journey as a Speaker and supports individuals as a Transformational Coach.

-She received her Certificate in Plant Based Nutrition from eCornell, is a certified Conscious Parenting Coach, a certified HNLP Level 1 Coach, certified World Peace Diet Facilitator and studied in collective and racialized trauma and resilience.
-She uses these modalities to support individuals and communities achieve their multidimensional health goals.
+Jacque received her Certificate in Plant Based Nutrition from the T. Colin Campbell Center for Nutrition Studies eCornell, is a Certified Conscious Parenting Coach and studied in collective and racialized trauma resilience.
+She uses these modalities to support individuals and communities arrest and reverse the consequences of the imposed colonial lifestyle on Mind, Body and Spirit and achieve their multidimensional health goals.

-Jacque’s profound healing journey has resulted in shedding a remarkable 164 lbs.
-Through a Whole Plant Foods Lifestyle, meditation, yoga, and psycho-spiritual remediation, she arrested and reversed chronic diseases such as Type 2 Diabetes, Hypertension and GERD.
-Realizing the profound power we have over our own health, as well as the sovereignty she regained over her own body and well-being, Jacque is determined to bring her story and support to marginalized communities.
-Those challenged with health inequity and disparity are most at-risk for future pandemics and climate destabilization.
+Through a Whole Plant Foods Lifestyle, meditation, yoga, and psycho-spiritual remediation, she arrested and reversed her own chronic diseases — such as Type 2 Diabetes, Hypertension, and GERD — and shed 164 lbs.
+Realizing the profound power we have over our own health, as well as the autonomy she regained over her own body and well-being, Jacque is determined to bring her story and support to communities most at-risk for future pandemics and climate destabilization.

-Her gratitude and health is channeled into her work as a Plant-Based Health Advocate and Intersectional Activist by serving at-risk communities in the Phoenix metropolitan area and surrounding reservations.
-Jacque is a firm believer in children’s access to comprehensive, holistic, potential driven learning models.
-Her work is focused on bringing Whole Plant Food Nutrition literacy and resources to underfinanced, underserved, underrepresented communities by collaborating with grassroots organizations devoted to healing our most distressed zip codes.
+Jacque's gratitude and health are channeled into her work as a Lifestyle Medicine Practitioner and Intersectional Activist supporting historically marginalized communities in the Phoenix metropolitan area and surrounding reservations.
+Her work is focused on bringing Whole Plant Food Nutrition literacy, whole plant food access and affordability and trauma-resiliency and support to underfinanced, underserved communities by collaborating with grassroots organizations devoted to healing our most distressed zip codes.